 A minimum GPA of 3.0 on a 4.0 scale is required.
 NOSM uses the OMSAS GPA conversion calculator to determine your cumulative GPA.
 There are no prerequisite courses, but students must have completed a 4-year undergraduate degree from a recognized institution.
 Students with graduate degrees are considered in a separate application pool.

-Your NOSM Autobiographical Sketch and supplementary questions section is an opportunity to align your background, experiences and values with the core values of this medical school.
+Your NOSM Autobiographical Sketch section is an opportunity to align your background, experiences and values with the core values of this medical school.
 All categories of your sketch are equally valued, but experiences which demonstrate your community service, interest or background in working in remote or rural areas, serving underserviced populations or cross-cultural experiences will be especially important to highlight.
 Review the NOSM mission statement and values and reflect on which experiences you have which demonstrate these values.

 In your Autobiographical Sketch, aim to answer the following questions: